CIPH3RD3VIL/TBOMB-UNLIMI/README.md

 Do not use this to harm others.
 This script is only for educational purposes or to prank.
-None of the developers/contributors are responsible for the misuse of TBOMP-UNLIM.
+None of the developers/contributors are responsible for the misuse of TBOMB-UNLIM.

 Features:
 Lots of integrated SMS/call APIs